 During a pregnancy ultrasound, the position of the placenta is noted.
-The first ultrasound to check the placenta is typically scheduled about the 18th to 20th week gestation.
-The placenta is usually positioned away from the cervix but is may be growing abnormally closer to the cervix.
+The first ultrasound to check the placenta is typically scheduled about the 18th to 20th-week gestation.
+The placenta is usually positioned away from the cervix but it may be growing abnormally closer to the cervix.
 The placenta takes up about 50-percent of the uterine lining at this time.

 As the pregnancy progresses, the placenta grows, but not at the same rate as the uterus grows.
 The placenta typically raises away from the cervix as the uterus grows.
 By the 40th week gestation, the placenta is attached to between 17- and 25-percent of the uterine lining.